Our Government > Town Clerk > Marriage > Marriage License Information

 BY APPOINTMENT ONLY

-NOTE: Call to verify that the office is open on a bad-weather Wednesday.
+NOTE: Call to verify that the office is open during inclement weather on extended hour Wednesdays.

 A couple who intends to be married in New York State must apply in person for a marriage license at any town or city clerk in the State.
 The application for a license must be sworn and signed in the presence of the issuing clerk by both individuals.